ilovemywifealot723/qft-information-extension/README.md

 3. Gradients of the information functional reproduce emergent interactions
 4. Explicit solutions (Gaussian loops) demonstrate recurrence, stability, and force generation

-This manuscript is **fully ready for mainstream physics journal submission**.

 ---

 ## References